 - LibraryReads (US) and Loan Stars (Canada) Each month, librarians from across the US and Canada select the top ten books that are coming out that month.
 If you’re a librarian, check NetGalley or Edelweiss to see if the books you want are available ahead of publication.

 - Open eBooks – Open eBooks is an app containing thousands of popular and award-winning titles that are free for children from in-need households.

 - What other great sources are there for kids and YA lit?
 Do share!

-Calibre (pronounced like “caliber”) is an ebook managment system that runs on a PC, Mac & Linux.
+Calibre (pronounced like “caliber”) is an ebook management system that runs on PC, Mac & Linux.
 I’m including this for all of you who have begun hoarding ebooks from a variety of sources and are forgetting where you tucked them away on your computer. (looks at self!)
 Calibre helps you catalog and organize your ebook collection.
 And for DRM-free titles, you’ll be able to convert them to a variety of formats.
 It can also be used to create ebooks.
 This episode of the CyberPunk Librarian podcast talks about Calibre and some of the add-ons that make it even more powerful.

 International Childrens Digital Library

 ICDL is a wonderful source for online storybooks and chapter books from around the world, in many different languages.
 Their goal is to “build a collection of books that represents outstanding historical and contemporary books from throughout the world.
 Ultimately, the Foundation aspires to have every culture and language represented so that every child can know and appreciate the riches of children’s literature from the world community.”

 More Ideas & Resources:

 - Twitter Book Chats – check the hashtag, read the tweets to find out more.